python/cpython/Doc/library/typing.rst

    Here the brackets after the function name indicate a :ref:`generic function <generic-functions>`.

-   Generic classes can also be declared by explicitly inheriting from ``Generic``.
+   For backwards compatibility reasons, generic classes can also be declared by explicitly inheriting from
+   ``Generic``.
 In this case, the type parameters must be declared separately::